 Diagnosis Date.
 Applicants must have been diagnosed or relapsed within the last three (3) years.

 Reapplication.
 Applicants that receive Patient Aid assistance must wait every other year before applying again.
-Window is based on when aid is received, not when application is submitted.
-Applicants reapplying within 24-month period will be denied.
+The window is based on when aid is received, not when the application is submitted.
+Applicants reapplying within a 24-month period will be denied.

 Funding Disbursement and Utilization.
 Checks are valid for 120 days from the date on the check.
 Checks will not be reissued after the 120 period, and will be voided, regardless of approval status.
 Checks can only be issued to the patient listed on the application, or legal guardian in cases where the patient is a minor.
 Checks cannot be reissued to family members, friends, or caretakers and will not be reissued after death.